-- 'source (required) a package source string, typically a remote URL. - 'checksum (requires) a string for a checksum. - 'name a string that is the same as $\langle package \rangle$. - 'author a string for the author of the package, normally an e-mail address. - 'description a string describing the package. - 'tags a list of strings that describe the package's categorization. - 'dependencies a list of dependencies for the package, in the same shape as a deps "info.rkt" field as described in §4 "Package Metadata". - 'modules a list of module paths for modules that are provided by the package; each module path should be normalized in the sense of collapse-modulepath. - 'versions (optional) a hash table mapping version strings and 'default to hash tables, where each version-specific hash table provides mappings to override the ones in the main hash table, and 'default applies to any version not otherwise mapped.
+- 'source (required) a package source string, typically a remote URL.
+If this source is a relative URL, then it is treated as relative to the catalog. - Changed in version 6.0.1.7: Added relative-path support to clients of a catalog server. - 'checksum (requires) a string for a checksum. - 'name a string that is the same as $\langle package \rangle$ . - 'author a string for the author of the package, normally an e-mail address. - 'description a string describing the package. - 'tags a list of strings that describe the package's categorization. - 'dependencies a list of dependencies for the package, in the same shape as a deps "info.rkt" field as described in §4 "Package Metadata". - 'modules a list of module paths for modules that are provided by the package; each module path should be normalized in the sense of collapse-module-path. - 'versions (optional) a hash table mapping version strings and 'default to hash tables, where each version-specific hash table provides mappings to override the ones in the main hash table, and 'default applies to any version not otherwise mapped.